sghctoma/sst/README.md

 \* *The word "sufni" means tool shed in Hungarian, but also used as an adjective denoting something as DIY, garage hack, etc.*

+**WARNING: This README is quite outdated, a lot has changed recently, and I haven't got the time to update it properly.
+If you want to build/use the system, feel free to contact me via e-mail for help.**

 Dashboard
 ---------